The Value of Nothing: Multimodal Extraction of Human Values Expressed by TikTok Influencers: Data and Annotation

 \subsection{Data Curation}

-We identified potential TikTok influencers using surveys of children and adolescents (anonymous survey, approved by a the local IRB), and lists provided by three large language models (ChatGPT, Gemini, Bing).
-Two research assistants reviewed the potential influencers, to confirm they are targeting children or adolescents and to classify them by genre.
-This process resulted in a list of 89 influencers, producing content in the major genres prevalent in child- and adolescent-targeted TikTok: beauty and skincare, lifestyle, entertainment and pranks, crafts and DYI, vlogging, gaming and dancing, singing and lip-syncing.
-We sampled 10 TikToks from the page of each influencer.
-We first identified the pinned TikToks, and supplemented the sample with the last TikToks available on March 19, 2024, until a total of 10 TikToks was reached from each influencer, to the total N = 890.
+We identified relevant TikTok influencers using anonymous surveys, asking children and adolescents (local IRB approved) to list the TikTok content creators they follow.
+We also prompted three language models (ChatGPT, Gemini, Bing) to provide lists of prominent influencers with clout over young users.
+Two RAs verified the accounts and confirmed they indeed target children or adolescents and classified them by genre.
+This process resulted in a list of 91 influencers, active in the following genres: beauty and skincare, lifestyle, entertainment and pranks, crafts and DYI, vlogging, gaming and dancing, singing and lip-syncing.
+We sampled ten TikToks from the page of each influencer, including all TikToks pinned by the influencers, if existed.
+The full dataset contains $N = 885$ movies.

-We only selected TikToks that include verbal sound, such as talking, narration or song.
-The crawling and curation were done with slight modifications to the API shared by \cite{Teather_TikTokAPI_2024}.
+The crawling and curation were done with slight modifications to the Teather API \cite{Teather_TikTokAPI_2024}, collecting only publicly available data.
+Such data curation, handling, processing and analysis, requires careful consideration of ethical aspects and potential harms, from privacy issues to intellectual property rights.
+We discuss potential harms, ethical considerations and handling protocols in Section \ref{sec:ethics}.